battleoverflow/us3r-unl0ck3d/README.md

 > py src/main.py -r
 ```

-Searches the root system (C:\), outputting all data to a file and displaying the output to the terminal recursively
+Searches the root system (`C:\`), exporting all data to a file and displaying the output to the terminal recursively
 ```powershell
 > py src/main.py -rfv
 ```